Craft Fix

 All motifs use the same hook size, but please see individual motif patterns linked below for yarn & any additional supplies needed for each design you want to include.

-There are 4 Halloween crochet motifs to choose from:
+There are 5 Halloween crochet motifs to choose from, all linked to their individual pattern pages below:

 1. Spider web (easiest)